-i) Ontario Municipal Employees Retirement System
+(a) Ontario Municipal Employees Retirement System ("OMERS")

-Non-teaching employees of the School Authority are eligible to be members of the Ontario Municipal Employees Retirement System, a multi-employer pension plan.
+Non-teaching employees who are permanent full time employees of the School are eligible to be members of OMERS, a multi employer pension plan.
 The plan provides defined pension benefits to employees based on their length of service and rates of pay.
-The Authority contributions equal the employee contributions to the plan.
-During the year ended August 31, 2020, the Authority contributed \$42,790 (2019 - \$46,098) to the plan.
-As this is a multi-employer pension plan, these contributions are the Authority's pension benefit expenses.
-No pension liability for this type of plan is included in the Authority's consolidated financial statements.
+The School contributions equal the employee contributions to the plan.
+During the year ended August 31, 2021, the School contributed \$43,021 (2020 - \$42,790) to the plan.
+As this is a multi employer pension plan, these contributions are the School's pension benefit expenses.
+No pension liability for this type of plan is included in the School's consolidated financial statements.

-ii) Ontario Teacher's Pension Plan
+(b) Ontario Teacher's Pension Plan

-Teachers are eligible to be members of Ontario Teacher's Pension Plan.
+All teachers are required to be members of Ontario Teacher's Pension Plan.
 Employer contributions for these employees are provided directly by the Province of Ontario.
 The pension costs and obligations related to this plan are a direct responsibility of the Province.
-Accordingly, no costs or liabilities related to this plan are included in the Authority's consolidated financial statements.
+Accordingly, no costs or liabilities related to this plan are included in the School's consolidated financial statements.

-5. Other employee future benefits
+6. Other employee benefits

-i) Sick leave top-up benefits
+(a) Sick leave top up benefits

-As a result of changes made in 2012-2013 to the short-term leave and disability plan, a maximum of 11 unused sick leave days from the current year may be carried forward into the following year only, to be used to top-up salary for illnesses paid through the short-term leave and disability plan in that year.
+As a result of changes made in 2012-2013 to the short term leave and disability plan, a maximum of 11 unused sick leave days from the current year may be carried forward into the following year only, to be used to top up salary for illnesses paid through the short term leave and disability plan in that year.
 Under the Ontario Ministry of Education memorandum 2013:SB12 Section 68 school authorities are not required to report this liability in the financial statements given the size of the boards and the actuarial expense that would be associated with the estimation of the liability.

-ii) Workplace Safety and Insurance Board Obligations
+(b) Workplace Safety and Insurance Board Obligations

-The Authority is a Schedule 1 employer under the Workplace Safety and Insurance Act and, as such, the Authority insures all claims by its injured workers under the Act.
-The Authority's insurance premiums for the year ended August 31, 2020 were \$14,902 (2019 - \$18,237) and are included in the Authority's current year benefit costs.
+The School is a Schedule 1 employer under the Workplace Safety and Insurance Act and, as such, the School insures all claims by its injured workers under the Act.
+The School's insurance premiums for the year ended August 31, 2021 were \$16,220 (2020 - \$14,902) and are included in the School's current year benefit costs.
 No liabilities for claims by its injured workers under the Act are included in the Authority's consolidated financial statements.
-The plan changes made in 2012 require School Authorities to provide salary top-up to a maximum of 4.5 years for employees receiving payments from the Workplace Safety and Insurance Board, where previously negotiated collective agreements included such provision.
+The plan changes made in 2012 require School Authorities to provide salary top up to a maximum of 4.5 years for employees receiving payments from the Workplace Safety and Insurance Board, where previously negotiated collective agreements included such provision.

-iii) Long-term disability life insurance and health care benefits
+(c) Long term disability life insurance and health care benefits

-The Authority provides life insurance, dental and health care benefits to employees on long-term disability leave.
-The costs of premiums on these plans are shared with the employee on an agreed basis.
-The Authority provides its share of these benefits through an unfunded defined benefit plan.
-The costs of salary compensation paid to employees on long-term disability leave are fully insured and not included in the Authority's consolidated financial statements.
+The School provides life insurance, dental and health care benefits to employees on long term disability leave.
+The costs of premiums on these plans are the responsibility of the employees.
+The School does not have any costs related to the insurance.
+The costs of salary compensation paid to employees on long term disability leave are fully insured and not included in the School's consolidated financial statements.